San-Dan/Useless-Advice/README.md

 A useless website made up by HTML, CSS and Vanilla JS

-Tested by classmates: Jonathan Larsson and
+Tested by classmates: Jonathan Larsson and Danta Mogrim.